SubongHyun/subonghyun.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Subong Hyun, a Ph.D. candidate in Nuclear and Quantum Engineering at KAIST, South Korea.
-My academic journey began with a B.S. in Nuclear Engineering from Hanyang University, followed by an M.S. from KAIST.
-My research passion lies in advancing X-ray imaging and exploring the intersection of deep learning and medical imaging, with a focus on Computed Tomography and Digital Breast Tomosynthesis.
+I am Subong Hyun, a postdoctoral researcher in the Department of Nuclear and Quantum Engineering at KAIST, South Korea.
+I received my B.S. in Nuclear Engineering from Hanyang University and my M.S. and Ph.D. in Nuclear and Quantum Engineering from KAIST.
+My research focuses on medical imaging, particularly X-ray imaging modalities such as computed tomography (CT) and digital breast tomosynthesis (DBT).
+I am especially interested in developing deep learning-based methods for image reconstruction, artifact reduction, and image quality enhancement.
 Thank you for visiting my webpage!

 💼Professional Experiences
 ======